Flavor signatures of isosinglet vector-like down quark model: Results of the fit

 \section{Results of the fit}

 The results of these fits are presented in Table~\ref{table:parameters}.
-It is obvious that the $\chi^2$ per degree of freedom is small in each case, indicating that all the fits are good.

-The results of the fit for the SM is consistent with that obtained in Ref.~\cite{pdg}.
-In the SM fit, apart from the constraints mentioned in the previous section, we have also included the 3$\times$3 unitarity constraints.
-The best fit values of the parameters of the SM CKM matrix are not affected much by the addition of a vector-like isosinglet down-type quark $d'$.
-On the other hand, the new real parameters $p$, $q$, $r$ are consistent with zero, which is not surprising since the SM fit is a good one.
-This also is consistent with the observation that no meaningful constraints are obtained on the new phases $\delta_{ud'}$ and $\delta_{cd'}$: since vanishing $p$, $q$ imply vanishing $V_{ud'}, V_{cd'}$, respectively, the phases of these two elements have no significance.
+The results of the fit for the SM are consistent with those obtained in Ref.~\cite{pdg}.
+The results for ZFCNC model correspond to a $b'$ mass of 800 GeV and 1200 GeV.
+The best fit values of the parameters of the upper $3 \times 3$ sub-block of CKM4 matrix are not affected much by the addition of a vector-like isosinglet down-type quark $b'$ and are essentially the same as the SM CKM fit parameters.
+On the other hand, the new real parameters $\theta_{14}$, $\theta_{24}$, $\theta_{34}$ are consistent with zero.
+This also is consistent with the observation that no meaningful constraints are obtained on the new phases $\delta_{14}$ and $\delta_{24}$: since vanishing $\theta_{14}$, $\theta_{24}$ imply vanishing $V_{ub'}, V_{cb'}$, respectively, the phases of these two elements have no significance.
+Therefore we see that even if we invoke violation of unitarity by adding a vector isosinglet down-type quark $b'$ to the SM particle spectrum, the constraints coming from the flavor physics sector does not allow any sizable deviations from the unitarity of 3 $\times$ 3 CKM matrix.

 The magnitude of elements of the 3 $\times$ 4 quark mixing matrix, obtained by using the fit values presented in Table~\ref{table:parameters}, are given in Table~\ref{table:ckm}.
-Clearly all new elements of the quark mixing matrix are constrained to be small and consistent with zero.
-The allowed values of ZFCNC couplings $U_{sd}$, $U_{sb}$ and $U_{db}$ are given in Table~\ref{table:coupling}.
+Clearly all new elements of the quark mixing matrix are consistent with zero.
+Furthermore, the 3$\sigma$ upper bound on the new CKM elements $V_{ub'}$, $V_{cb'}$ and $V_{tb'}$ are $0.07$, $0.02$ and $0.06$, respectively indicating that the mixing of the $b'$ quark to the other three is very small.

+It is obvious from Table~\ref{table:ckm} that the values of CKM elements $V_{td}$ and $V_{ts}$ in ZFCNC model remains almost the same as compared to their SM predictions.
+However, the allowed range of $V_{ub}$ gets slightly inflated.
+Because of this, the measured and predicted values of branching ratio of $B\to \tau \,\bar{\nu}$ are in better agreement with each other in ZFCNC model in comparison to SM.
+This can be seen by comparing the $\chi^2_{B \to \tau \,\nu}$ contribution to the total $\chi^2_{\rm min}$ in ZFCNC model with that of SM.
+In SM, $\chi^2_{B \to \tau \,\nu}= 2.47$ which reduces to $0.91$ in the ZFCNC model indicating an improvement over the SM value.